AntonBuus/MED301_objectdetection_program/README.md

 # Interactive Digital Card Exhibit
 ## by Group 301 on Medialogy 3. semester | Hamza Majid Qureshi, Gabriel C.D.
-Walløe, Malthe Hansen, Anton Buus Hansen, Amanda Leithoff Johansen
+Walløe, Malthe Hansen, Anton Buus Hansen, Amanda Leithoff Johansen and Frederik Ljungquist

 # Special thanks to Nicolai Nielsen!
 The fundamentals of our code was inspired by **Nicolai Nielsen** and his project.